Mt. Rainier Mountaineering Day School

 Why Choose This Program?

 The Mountaineering Day School teaches the essentials of roped team glacier travel.
-This course is included in the content of most of IMG’s climbs on Mt.
-Rainier, but it is a good review for those planning to climb on their own or who feel the need for an additional refresher.
+This course is included in the content of most of IMG's climbs on Mt.
+Rainier, but it is a good review for experienced climbers planning to climb on their own or who feel the need for additional training before their 3½ Day Summit Climb.

-The MDS is a hands-on course which allows a substantial amount of time to practice skills before getting on a climb of Rainier or other glaciated peaks.
-It also serves as an excellent review for those with past climbing experience who have not worked on their skills lately.
+The MDS is a hands-on course which allows a substantial amount of time to practice skills before climbing Rainier or other glaciated peaks.